bkachava/web/plotly/README.md

 ## Step 2 - Heroku

-Deploy your Flask app to Heroku.
+Deploy the Flask app to Heroku.
 After testing the application locally, the code was refactored and the required files, to deploy to Heroku, were created.

    ![part11](images/heroku.png)